freenas/freenas-docs/userguide/jails.rst

   jails is always separate from any datasets used for storage on the
   %brand% system.

-* :guilabel:`Destination`: Browse to an existing directory within the jail and add a new directory name to the end of the string.
-This will create the new destination directory to link to the :guilabel:`Source` storage area.
+* :guilabel:`Destination`: Browse to an existing and **empty** directory within the jail to link to the :guilabel:`Source` storage area.
+It is also possible to add :literal:`/` and a name to the end of the path and %brand% automatically creates a new directory.
+New directories created must be **within** the jail directory structure.
 Example:
   :samp:`/mnt/iocage/jails/samplejail/root/new-destination-directory`.

 Storage is typically added because the user and group account